-- A regular high school diploma accredited by an agency authorized by the US Department of Education - A general equivalency diploma (GED) accredited by an agency authorized by the US Department of Education - Applicants seeking admission into an instructor training program must possess one of the previous certifications AND hold a current cosmetology license in the state (TN or GA).
-In Georgia, a candidate must have had the cosmetology license for at least one year.
+- A regular high school diploma accredited by an agency authorized by the US Department of Education - A general equivalency diploma (GED) accredited by an agency authorized by the US Department of Education - Applicants seeking admission into an instructor training program must possess one of the previous certifications AND hold a current pre-requisite license in the state (TN or GA).
+In Georgia, a candidate must have had the pre-requisite license for at least one year.
+In Tennessee, a candidate must have had the pre-requisite license for at least three years.

 IMPORTANT NOTICE: Please be aware that all courses taught at The Institute are offered only in the English language.
-All textbooks, catalogs, agreements, policies, procedures and documents (in print and electronic forms) used are available only in English.
+All textbooks, catalogs, agreements, policies, procedures, and documents (in print and electronic forms) used are available only in English.
 Students must be fluent in the written and spoken forms of the English language to study at Georgia Career Institute.